michael/documents-legacy/2013-01-09-substance-okfn.md

 # Substance

 Substance is a content creation tool and a simple multi-format publishing platform.
 Whether you produce stories, books, documentations or scientific papers, Substance provides the tools that allow you to create, manage and share your content.
+It is being built with the idea of Open Knowledge in mind.
+So if you'd like to create and share public information, open access research or public domain texts, Substance is for you.

 ![](http://interior.substance.io/images/campaign/substance.png)

 The Substance eco-system consists of an offline editing tool (The Substance Composer) and an online multi-platform publishing system (Substance.io).

 ### Open Source

-Behind the scenes the Substance is mainly composed by a stack of [open source](http://interior.substance.io/modules/composer.html) modules that will be publicly released under the Open Source MIT license.
+Behind the scenes Substance is mainly composed by a stack of [open source modules](http://interior.substance.io/modules/composer.html) that will be publicly released under the Open Source MIT license, so anyone can contribute and help developing an open standard for annotated text.
+Substance is meant to be an interoperable platform, rather than a product.
+It's infrastructure can be used by anyone to build specialized applications on top of it.

 ### Content is data